 Light-bulb mini-vase!
 Who says old light bulbs are not eco-friendly!
 Take the wire out and hang them up, filled with a bit of water and small flowers – violets or snowdrops.
 Your garden will light up and your guests will love it!

 Love the candlelight!
-Bottles of different sizes, transparent and cleared of any paper and labels, can be used in a group as candle holders.
+DIY wine bottles of different sizes, transparent and cleared of any paper and labels.
+The ideas can be used in a group as candle holders.
 The effect is luscious and the light glistens wonderfully against the glass.

 Bottle bird-feeder!
 Drill a small hole at the side of the bottle carefully, and glue a saucer to its bottom.
 Fill it with birdseed and cork it up.
 Then hang it out in the garden for the little birds to enjoy – but you will love this as well!